 Drafting and negotiating Settlement Agreements.
 Negotiating director’s service agreements is a specific requirement and covers all the required areas of an employment contract for a key board member.
 It is imperative that this agreement is well drafted and water tight.

 Covenants, competition, and restraint of trade.
 Protecting a company’s 'know how' and goodwill is vital to it's success.
-Covenants preventing former employees from contravening confidentiality are valid and enforceable and can be critically important.
+Covenants preventing former employees from contravening confidentiality are valid and enforceable and are critically important.